-The following Private Client guidance note Produced in partnership with Francesca Quint of Radcliffe Chambers provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Francesca Quint of Radcliffe Chambers provides comprehensive and up to date legal information covering:

 Fundraising can be a science, a set of specialist skills and knowledge, and/or a profession.
 Many charities have fundraising staff on their payroll and many also employ external consultants, ie ‘professional fundraisers’ to raise funds for them.
 Sometimes charities enter into arrangements with ‘commercial participators’—usually companies or firms which agree to provide some financial benefit to the charity or charities in the course of selling their own goods and services, and use the charitable contribution as part of their promotion.